Crown Castle International

 Acquisition in 2016

-FPL FiberNet is a telecommunications company that focuses on providing network services, specifically through fiber-optic solutions.
-The company offers end-to-end bandwidth infrastructure services designed to enhance business productivity and performance.
-By leveraging advanced fiber-optic technology, FPL FiberNet aims to deliver reliable and efficient connectivity for various business needs.
+FPL FiberNet is a telecommunications company focused on providing network services, with a specialization in bandwidth infrastructure.
+The company offers comprehensive fiber-optic network solutions designed to enhance business productivity and performance.

 Tower Development